These are the victims of the Santa Fe High School shooting

 (CNN)There were 10 people shot and killed in Friday's shooting at Santa Fe High School in Texas.
-Ten others were wounded.
+At least 10 others were wounded.

 So far, two victims have been publicly identified: a substitute teacher and an exchange student from Pakistan.

+Houston Texans defensive end JJ Watt has offered to pay for the funerals of the victims, according to a Houston Texans spokeswoman.

-Here are profiles on those who died:
+Here's what we know about those who died:

 Cynthia Tisdale